 Current members include former vice-presidential candidate Sarah Palin, and actors Tom Selleck and Whoopi Goldberg.
 The late actor Charlton Heston was president of the NRA between 1998 and 2003.
-Heston famously held a rifle over his head at an NRA convention following the Columbine High School massacre and told gun control advocates they would have to take it "from my cold, dead hands".
+Heston famously held a rifle over his head at an NRA convention following the Columbine High School massacre in 1999 and told gun control advocates they would have to take it "from my cold, dead hands".

 Why is it controversial?

 The NRA has lobbied heavily against all forms of gun control and argued aggressively that more guns make the country safer.
 It relies on, and staunchly defends, a disputed interpretation of the Second Amendment to the US Constitution, which it argues gives US citizens the rights to bear arms without any government oversight.